 (42 semester hours)

 In order to meet the core competencies of the M.P.H. program, five core courses will be offered and must be completed by all students admitted to the program.
-(Note: Effective spring 2017, course prefixes for CMH will be changing to PPH.)
+(Note: Effective spring semester 2017, course prefixes for CMH have changed to PPH.)

 Concentration Electives/Program Electives — 18 credit hours